humanmade/hm-time/docs/api_design.md

 GET /hm-time/timezone/europe/london/ returns a list of users in that particular timezone as well as the current time and offset.

-POST /hm-time/foursquare using Foursqaure User Push API, it will post to  particular API and send  data back  to be stored.
-Techincally not creating but updating but Foursquare do not have a PUT option.
+POST /hm-time/foursquare using Foursquare User Push API, it will post to a particular API and send data back to be stored.
+Technically not creating but updating but Foursquare do not have a PUT option.

 Future extension